Want to make more money – and have more fun? Read on…

 It’s to bring a sense of humor wherever you go!

-Even if using some of the humorous ideas below don’t snag you that discount/job/raise – at least you’re out there having fun – and trying to make this world a happier place.
+Even if the humorous ideas below don’t snag you that discount/job/raise – at least you’re out there having fun – and trying to make this world a happier place.

 1. SALARY NEGOTIATION